ClarenceEdie/basescore-a144/README.md

 If the repository contains a Python dependency file, use the appropriate Python environment and install dependencies as needed.

 ## Usage

+Start by reviewing the source files and any scripts included in the repository.

+If a build or run command is defined in the project files, use that command.

+For example, check for documented scripts in configuration files or a `Makefile`.

+Useful commands may include: